Anniepoo/weblog/README.md

 Starting
 ========

-The demo may be started by consulting debug.pl and querying weblogdemo:weblog_demo.
+The demo may be started by consulting debug.pl  in the demo and querying weblogdemo:weblog_demo.

 Libraries
 =========

 Every subdirectory has a README.md that explains the contents of that directory

-debug_page  serves a couple pages with useful debug info

 demo     Every major module (ideally) has a demo page.
 Examining the demo code is often
          an excellent way to learn to use a feature.

+docs    Documentation for weblog.

+under /prolog

+debug_page  Loading these modules causes your server to serve a couple pages with useful debug info

 formatting    tools for assisting with tables, boxes, and other page layout